apify/apify-cli/features/test-implementations/README.md

 Currently, the following phrases are implemented:

-- `then the local run has input JSON:` followed by a code block consisting of a JSON object
+- `then the local run has an input JSON:` followed by a code block consisting of a JSON object
   - Example:
   ```
-  Then the local run has input JSON:
+  Then the local run has an input JSON:
   `​`​`
   {"foo":"bar"}
   `​`​`